 What's New at Community Care

 Our core staff members are Marilyn Szoldra, Lorna MacDonald, Shelley Brown and Debbie Moynes.
 We have recently hired three foot care nurses - Sylvia Kempers RN, Doreen Clarke RN, and Beth Abbott RN.
 You'll see some new faces in the office soon.
 Joining us on June 2'nd will be a new Katimavik placement student who will be with us on a full-time basis for 10 weeks.
-Our summer student will start on the same day and be on board for 11 weeks.
+Our summer student will data-start= on the same day and be on board for 11 weeks.
 At the present time we're also sponsoring a Job Creation Partnership employment program that is funded by Human Resources Development Canada.
 This worker is with us on a full time basis as well.
 We're in the process of hiring a new project worker in the next couple weeks.

 The board and staff of Community Care embrace the opportunity to be involved in these employment and placement programs.
 It gives us a chance to do more for seniors because we have more help to do the work.
 It also means that youth and unemployed people in this community get valuable on-the-job experience so they can go on to regular employment.
 It's a win-win for everyone.